 Plus, they also have to motivate and inspire people to want to be on the project team.
 People don’t generally sit around waiting to work on projects.
 They have day jobs.
-If they join a project, they need to arrange their priorities so they’ve got enough time to do the project.
+If they join a project, they have to arrange their priorities so they’ve got enough time for the project.

 Putting together a good project team

 The best project leaders have a good understanding of the people in the business.
 They understand the different dynamics and how the culture of the business works.

 In bigger businesses, you may have to negotiate with functional heads of departments to get the best person for the job.

 You’ll be taking each project team member away from other work.
 So you have to spell out why you need them, and the value the project will add.

 This is a critical stage of the project.
 Get the right people on the project team, and everything runs more smoothly.
 The right mix of people on a project team makes working on that project a joy.